md-rimon-hossain/batch-4-assignment-2/README.md

 - CRUD operations for managing books
 - Ability to make orders and track revenue
 - Built using TypeScript, Express, and MongoDB

+## ⚙️ Tech Stack

+- **TypeScript**: Enhanced JavaScript for a better developer experience.
+- **Express.js**: A minimalist framework for building fast and scalable APIs.
+- **MongoDB**: A flexible NoSQL database for storing and managing data.

 ## Table of Contents